simonliu99/cv/index.md

 ## Summary

-I am a postbaccalaureate fellow at the National Human Genome Research Institute with the Medical Genomics Unit interested in big data algorithms that improve patient outcomes.
+I am a postbaccalaureate fellow at the National Institutes of Health interested in deep learning algorithms that improve patient outcomes.
 My recent work involves applying natural language processing to public and private datasets to build models for extracting patient and language annotators.
 I am a member of the [Medical Genomics Unit](https://www.genome.gov/staff/Benjamin-Solomon-MD) in the [National Human Genome Research Institute](https://genome.gov).